-The following components are used to inform the Program Officer’s evaluation report.
-Students are required to satisfactorily complete all components in order to achieve an overall grade of ‘Satisfactory’ for the practicum:
+The following components are used to inform the ACICIS JPP Academic Program Officer’s evaluation report.
+Students are required to satisfactorily complete all components in order to achieve an overall grade of ‘Satisfactory’ for the program:

 Indonesian Language Classes (40 hours)